venysssssssssss/AwsOverview/README.md

 - AWS Service Catalog allows you to centrally manage deployed IT services and your applications, resources, and metadata.
 - This helps you achieve consistent governance and meet your compliance requirements, while enabling users to quickly deploy only the approved IT services they need.
 With AWS Service Catalog AppRegistry, organizations can understand the application context of their AWS resources.
 - You can define and manage your applications and their metadata, to keep track of cost, performance, security, compliance and operational status at the application level.

+### 19.15.
+Amazon SES - Simple Email Service

+- Amazon Simple Email Service (SES) is a cost-effective, flexible, and scalable email service that enables developers to send mail from within any application.
+- You can configure Amazon SES quickly to support several email use cases, including transactional, marketing, or mass email communications.
+- Amazon SES's flexible IP deployment and email authentication options help drive higher deliverability and protect sender reputation, while sending analytics measure the impact of each email.
+- With Amazon SES, you can send email securely, globally, and at scale.

 ## 20. AWS Architecting & Ecosystem